zalando/skipper/docs/operation/operation.md

 average expected per request memory requirement, which can be set with the `-expected-bytes-per-request` flag.

+Note that the automatically inferred limit may not work as expected in an environment other than cgroups v1.

 ## OAuth2 Tokeninfo

 OAuth2 filters integrate with external services and have their own